logo

 The average net approval rating — the share of voters who approve of each senator minus the share who disapprove — for each Senate delegation

-Surveys conducted July-September 2024 among a representative sample of registered voters in each state.
+Surveys conducted January-March 2025 among a representative sample of registered voters in each state.
 Sample sizes and margins of error vary by state.

 Morning Consult is conducting thousands of surveys every day, asking registered U.S. voters in all 50 states if they approve or disapprove of their senator’s job performance.
 Every quarter, we’ll update this page with the latest tracking data.

-Sign up for the latest political news and analysis delivered to your inbox every morning, and access more information in our latest Senator Approval Outlook.
+Sign up for the latest political news and analysis delivered to your inbox twice a week.

 Key Takeaways

-• McConnell remains the most unpopular: Senate Republican leader Mitch McConnell remains America’s most unpopular senator for the 15th successive quarter.
-The Kentuckian’s popularity at home is yet to recover from steep declines suffered during the end days of the Trump administration at the turn of the 2020 election year.
+• McConnell remains the most unpopular: Mitch McConnell (R-Ky.) remains America’s most unpopular senator for the 17th successive quarter.
+The Kentuckian’s popularity at home is yet to recover from steep declines suffered during the end days of the Trump administration at the turn of the 2020 election year, though the share who disapprove of his job performance has declined a bit over the past year.

 Data Downloads